thingsboard/thingsboard.github.io/smart-farming.md

                 <img src="/images/microservices-icon.svg">
                 <div>
                     <a class="title" href="/docs/reference/msa/">Scalability and high availability</a>
                     <p>ThingsBoard supports high-availability deployments on cloud and on-premises data centers using K8S or bare-metal deployments.
                         Platform components are horizontally scalable.
-ThingsBoard has production deployments with more than 500 000 smart-meters.</p>
+ThingsBoard has production deployments supporting more then 1000 agriculture sites and 500 000 devices connected.</p>
                 </div>
             </div>
         </div>